 In picture: Sara Ali Khan with her mother at an event.

-Kedarnath, set against the deluge of 2013, the film hits the theatres Friday.
-Here's wishing Sara Ali Khan all the luck for her big Bollywood debut.
+Here's wishing Sara Ali Khan all the luck for her next big Bollywood film.

-Sara Ali Khan, the daughter of popular actors Saif Ali Khan and Amrita Singh, is set to make her big-screen debut with Kedarnath.
-We take a look at Sara in pictures, who is the latest star-kid to join the Bollywood brigade
+Sara Ali Khan, the daughter of popular actors Saif Ali Khan and Amrita Singh, made her Bollywood debut with Kedarnath and is now all set for her second film Simmba.
+We take a look at Sara in pictures, who is the latest star kid to join the Bollywood brigade.

 DISCLAIMER: mid-day and its affiliates shall have no liability for any views, thoughts and comments expressed on this article.